maxhatchlearn/max-assessment-stories/max_assessment_stories.md

       text :spec

+We will need answer models and if all the answers for assessment problems that aren't example are answered then an assessment gets a checkmark.
+And of course we will save the problem answers

+    ChallengeAnswers
+      t.integer :coding_problem_id
+      t.integer :user_id
+      t.text :src
+      t.boolean :success

 But then we might want to go to a live terminal session or jsfiddle type demo.

-The all in one page thinkster style will quickly break down
+The all in one page thinkster style will quickly break down.

+Live terminal session should be all in one page with a next button.

+js fiddle type demo should be surrounded with markdown in an assessment section, but really isn't an assessment per say, so the definition of assessment is kind of breaking down.

+Question: can I grade a css/html/javascript thing?